CAU-OSS-2019/webuffet_server/README.md

 ## API document

-Our API server host name is http://api.webuffet.net
+Our API server is http://api.webuffet.net
 > Not yet supported (2019.05.16)